salemwhd/student-data-storing-using-binaryFile/README.md

-# Binary File Management System
+# Students data storing using binaryFile

 This project is a Binary File Management System developed in C# using Windows Forms.
 It includes functionalities for file management and student record management, consisting of three screens: